 Location: Cradle Mountain, Lake St. Clair National Park, Tasmania

-5. Get Cuddly With Adorable Koalas On The Kangaroo Island
+5. Kangaroo Island: Get Cuddly With Adorable Koalas

 Location: Southwest Adelaide, South Australia

-A paradise full of natural pools, cascading waterfalls, dense forests, and refreshing greens, go off the beaten path during winter in Australia at the Litchfield National Park.
+A paradise full of natural pools, cascading waterfalls, dense forests, and refreshing greens, go off the beaten path during winter time in Australia at the Litchfield National Park.
+It is one of the best plaes to go hiking in Australia if you seek thrill and nature views.
 Taking you through the realms of Australia’s wildlife and blessings of nature, experience the best of camping and nature walks at the Litchfield National Park on your next trip to Australia.

 Location: Litchfield Park Road, Northern Territory

 Originating from the nearby regions of Melbourne and flowing into the Port Phillip Bay, the Yarra River surrounds the beautiful region of Yarra Valley which produces some of the finest wines of Australia.
-Renowned across the world for its natural produce, the wineries and vineyards of Yarra Valley are in full bloom during winter in Australia.
+You could take a wine tour in Melbourne for outing and excursion.
+Renowned across the world for its natural produce, the wineries and vineyards of Yarra Valley are in full bloom during winter.
 From flying in a hot-air balloon to sipping on to fresh wine, a visit to Yarra Valley is not to be missed on an Aussie holiday!

 Location: Victoria, South Australia